aclark4life/django-pci-auth/README.rst

 Overview
 --------

 PCI is complex.
 Here is a bit of background on the subject.
-Inasmuch as it's possible to summarize it here.
+Inasmuch as it's possible to summarize here.

 Levels
 ~~~~~~